Exercise - Write to the Expense Report table

 Let's test out this variable.
 Return to the Scr_AllExpenses screen.

 8. From the Scr_AllExpenses screen, put the app in preview mode and select the next arrow for an existing record.
-A destination should display on the Scr_EditExpense as you navigated from the Scr_AllExpenses screen.
+A destination record should display on the Scr_EditExpense as you navigated from the Scr_AllExpenses screen.

 9. On the Scr_EditExpense screen, select the date picker field to the right of "Departure Date".
 Modify the DefaultDate property for Dte_Departure_EditExpense to: VarExpense.'Departure Date'.